Tanver-Hasan/Tanver-Hasan.github.io/_posts/2020-01-25-developing-graphql-api-using-node-typescript-mongodb-atlas.md

 ```

-This code exposes the server function which takes mongodb conconnections instance as argument and return the ApolloServer.
+This code exposes the server function which takes mongodb conconnections instance as argument and return the ApolloServer instance.
 ApolloServer implements graphql schema and subscription and other plugins.
 Follow the ApolloServer documentation for understanding all the options.

-`Schema`  is loaed from schema.ts files.
+`Schema`  is loaded from `schema.ts` files.

-schema.ts files contains the follwoing code.
+`schema.ts` files contains the follwoing code.

 ```
 import { GraphQLSchema } from "graphql";